turgu1/esp32-gateway/README.md

 Here is the list of the configuration items:

-- **Message queue size**: The maximum number of messages queud in the gateway waiting to be sent to the MQTT server.
+- **Message queue size**: The maximum number of messages queued in the gateway waiting to be sent to the MQTT server.
 - **Log Level**: Maximum log level used by the gateway to report various log information on the USB port.
-- **Enable UDP packet reception**: When enable, a task will wait for UDP packets for transmission to the MQTT broker.
+- **Enable UDP packet reception**: When enabled, a task will wait for UDP packets for transmission to the MQTT broker.
-- **Enable ESP-NOW packet reception**: When enable, a task will wait for ESP-NOW packets for transmission to the MQTT broker.
+- **Enable ESP-NOW packet reception**: When enabled, a task will wait for ESP-NOW packets for transmission to the MQTT broker.

 For the UDP Protocol:
 - **UDP Port**: The UDP Port to be used by devices to transmit packets to the gateway.